 The American Ingenuity component panel conforms to the provisions of current International Building Code Florida Building Code and California Building Code that allows for alternative materials and methods for residential construction.

 Why do lenders not like domes?
 Lenders determine how much they will loan based on what houses in that neighborhood sell for.
 The lender can usually get within three to four per cent of the value of a conventional house.
 But because we do not have resale statistics on domes they do not know what the resale price is.
 The lender has to be concerned with the worst case scenario.
 If the homeowner dies, they will have to resale the dome.
 So they are reluctant to loan as much money on a dome project.

-Dome Resale Value: We know of only a few of our dome owners who have sold their dome; which is a compliment in itself.
+Dome Resale Value: Ai knows of only a few of our dome owners who have sold their dome; which is a compliment in itself.
 Therefore, we have no resale statistics on our dome, but we have heard of other domes being sold at a profit well above their initial building cost.
 We can offer some insight that would apply.

-Also, with the increasing popularity of domes and rising energy costs, the market for an exceptionally energy efficient, super strong, low maintenance home should be excellent.
+Also, with the increasing popularity of domes, increasing number of super-storms and rising energy costs, the market for an exceptionally energy efficient, super strong, low maintenance home should be excellent.
 A large percentage of the home buyers cannot visualize a dome and do not want to be involved in the floor plan design and construction of their home.
 As a result a finished dome that can be touched and felt is a big plus to them.
 If you are thinking of resale, build at least a 40’ in diameter dome, have it built with quality workmanship and keep your utility bills.

 To learn more about how to obtain financing on domes, click on Comparables.